Exchanging a foreign driver’s licence in Belgium

 Who can drive in Belgium with a foreign driver's licence?

-European Union countries have agreements in place with Belgium that recognise foreign licences and allow their citizens to drive in Belgium.
-Even non-EU drivers can drive in Belgium using their foreign driver's licence, although in some cases an international driving permit may be requested, so check with your home country.
+European Union countries have agreements in place with Belgium that recognise foreign EU licences and allow their citizens to drive in Belgium.
+Similiarly, non-EU drivers can also drive in Belgium using their foreign driver's licence, although in some cases an international driving permit may be requested, so check with your home country.

-However, non-EU drivers typically need to exchange their foreign licence for a Belgian driver's licence after six months or once registered as a Belgian resident.
+But non-EU drivers will need to exchange their foreign licence for a Belgian driver's licence after six months or once registered as a Belgian resident.
 Read on to find out if you need to exchange your foreign driver's licence, and see more about the rules for driving and parking in Belgium.

 EU licences are typically valid for 10 years, however, if you hold a driving licence for life (ie. one that has an unlimited validity period) issued by another EU country, you may be required to renew your licence two years after officially registering your place of residence in Belgium.

-Reciprocal arrangements are in place with numerous non-EEA countries that permit a driver to exchange their driver’s licence for a Belgian equivalent, but the individual must be registered within a municipality first and may need to present a Belgian residency permit.
+Reciprocal arrangements are in place with numerous non-EEA countries that permit a driver to easily exchange their driver’s licence for a Belgian equivalent, but the individual must be registered within a municipality first and show a Belgian residency permit.
 Non-EEA nationals can check the government website to see if there is agreement for their country: www.mobilit.fgov.be.

 If your country has no such agreement with Belgium, there is a requirement to pass the Belgian driving examination comprising a theory and practical test.
 The Examination Centres (GOCA or SBAT) can arrange English versions of the theory exam, although it is recommended to book well in advance.